ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 # An Example Using cwnd Represented in Bytes

-The following informative TCP example is provided for a sender that maintains the cwnd in bytes.
-36 packets are sent in this example over four rounds of transmission.
+The following informative example is provided for a sender that maintains the cwnd in bytes.
+36 packets (or segments in the case of TCP) are sent in this example over four rounds of transmission.
 This shows the initial growth of the cwnd by a rate-limited sender, followed by a transmission that uses the full available cwnd.

 The initial sender state is: